godotengine/godot-docs/classes/class_animationnode.rst

 - void **set_parameter** **(** :ref:`String<class_String>` name, :ref:`Variant<class_Variant>` value **)**

 Sets a custom parameter.
-These are used as local storage, because resources can be reused across the tree or scenes.
+These are used as local memory, because resources can be reused across the tree or scenes.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`